stoffee/terraform-hcp-vault-eks/README.md

     **Warning**: This application is publicly accessible, make sure to delete the Kubernetes resources associated with the application when done.

-38. Dynamically obtain credentials to the Vault instance managed by HCP by running running these commands on your Terminal:
+38. Dynamically obtain credentials to the Vault instance managed by HCP by running these commands on your Terminal:

     ```bash
     export VAULT_ADDR=$(terraform output --raw vault_public_url)